TLio2407/Transportation-Problem-Solver/README.md

 # Transportation Problem Solver by PDC

 This project provides a complete implementation of the **Transportation Problem** using Python.
-It includes tools for reading input data manually or from Excel, generating an initial feasible solution using the **North-West Corner Rule**, optimizing the solution, and visualizing the optimization path.
+It includes tools for reading input data manually or from Excel, generating an initial feasible solution using the **North-West Corner Rule**, optimizing the solution, dealing with degeneracy and visualizing the optimization path.

 ---